By Rana Haddad

 “Thank you!
 I feel very encouraged and glad that readers are enjoying my first novel whose journey was not an easy one!”

-Those are the words of author Rana Haddad, whose book The Unexpected Love Objects of Dunya Noor has just been shortlisted for the Polari First Book Prize.
+Such was the reaction of author Rana Haddad, whose book The Unexpected Love Objects of Dunya Noor was shortlisted for the Polari First Book Prize in July.

 Haddad’s debut novel was among twelve books named on the shortlists for The Polari Prize and Polari First Book Prize, announced at London’s Southbank Center this past weekend.
 The Prizes recognize writers whose work explores the LGBT experience, whether in poetry, prose, fiction or non-fiction.
 The Polari First Book Prize, now in its ninth year, champions work by new writers.